403 - Forbidden

 Pro Tip

-- -record the resolved policy decision (allow path and deny path) with request IDs so every 403 can be traced to one deterministic rule outcome.
+- -log the resolved policy decision with action, resource, identity, and request ID so every 403 can be traced back to one deterministic rule outcome.

 Decision Support